sourcegraph/about/blogposts/how-caddy-auto-detects-https-interception.md

 This is tricky.
 Not only are we dealing with highly volatile network environments, but these are also TLS connections, which are highly sensitive to mistakes.

-The first iteration of our `Read()` is a simple pass-thru that doesn’t do anything custom:
+The first iteration of our `Read()` is a simple pass-thru that doesn't do anything custom:

 <pre name="c886" id="c886" class="graf graf--pre graf-after--p">func (c *clientHelloConn) Read(b []byte) (n int, err error) {
     return c.Conn.Read(b)
 }</pre>

 Booorrrring.
 So what do we know?
 We know that we need to read the ClientHello if it hasn’t already been read.
-But if it has, our job is done, and it can carry on as if we weren’t there:
+But if it has, our job is done, and it can carry on as if we weren't there:

 <pre name="2067" id="2067" class="graf graf--pre graf-after--p">func (c *clientHelloConn) Read(b []byte) (n int, err error) {
     if c.readHello {